Tim Love: Career

 Love began working in restaurant kitchens in Knoxville while he was attending the University of Tennessee.
 He worked in restaurants in Knoxville and Colorado before returning to Texas.

 Love opened his first restaurant, Lonesome Dove Western Bistro, in June 2000.
 He bought the White Elephant Saloon in 2002.

 Love opened two restaurants in 2006, Duce in Fort Worth and Lonesome Dove Western Bistro NYC in Manhattan's Chelsea district.
 Lonesome Dove Western Bistro NYC closed in March 2007 after six months, which included unfavorable reviews by the New York Times and New York magazine.
 Duce is sold in 2008 to a Chicago chef.

 In 2007, he opened a burger restaurant, Love Shack, in the Stockyards.
-His restaurants expanded to the Fort Worth riverfront in 2012 with the opening of the Woodshed Smokehouse, and in 2013 he opened Queenie’s Steakhouse in his hometown of Denton.
+His restaurants expanded to the Fort Worth riverfront in 2012 with the opening of the Woodshed Smokehouse, and in 2013 he opened Queenie’s Steakhouse at the location of a Love Shack that he closed in his hometown of Denton.

 New Lonesome Dove locations followed in Austin in 2015 and Knoxville in 2016.
 In 2019, he opened Gemelle, an Italian restaurant in Fort Worth, and in January 2020 opened Ático, a rooftop tapas bar in the Stockyards.

 Houston locations of Woodshed Smokehouse and Love Shack, and a Houston location of his doughnut concept, Side Dough, opened in March 2020 and closed in August 2022.
 Also in 2022, Love opened Caterina's, an Italian restaurant, Paloma Suerte, a Mexican restaurant, and Tannahill's, a tavern and music venue, all in Fort Worth.